kontrol-apa/flipblob-contracts/README.md

 5. Hard limits on payouts against an exploit
 6. ~~Array interface for onchain random number hashes~~
-7. ~~Counters for simple indexing replacement for the backend.~~
-8. Add index check for batch write, so that only appends things after the latest fair rng hash - no overwrite should be possible.
+7. ~~Counters for simple indexing replacement for the backend.~~ 8.~~Add index check for batch write, so that only appends things after the latest fair rng hash - no overwrite should be possible.~~
 9. ~~Multibet~~
 10. ~~Multiple coin support~~
+11. Ownable tests
+12. RNG write tests

 ### Security
 * what happens if someone sends are request for a request id without a hash ? the hash would be zero and since 0x000 is not known, it should fail.